 palm sugar, and water.

-salt and add the bay leaf.
+Season with salt and add the bay leaf.

 Add fried

-brinjal and gently stir to coat.
+brinjal and stir in.